 Sad to say that in light of the current Corona virus situation we have decided to cancel all events that we are organising, until further notice.
 Improving our river is important, but your health is of greater concern.
 So please look after yourselves and when it is ‘safe’ remember to get out into the environment – it’s good for your physical and mental health.
 See you all on the other side…

 DNAire is all about revitalising the River Aire.

-This will provide wide benefits for people, communities, the natural environment and heritage along the River Aire from Leeds to Gargrave.
+This project will provide wide benefits for people, communities, the natural environment and heritage along the River Aire from Leeds to Gargrave.
 We want to make the River Aire an exciting and enjoyable destination to visit for both locals and people living across the region.
-This project is the final link in a chain of activity by many agencies over many years.
-These have already improved the water quality and connected up the river for fish further downstream.
+We’re proud to be the final link in a chain of activity by many agencies over many years that have already improved the water quality and connected up the river for fish further downstream.